SparkJiao/SLQA/README.md

 `mkdir glove`
 Then for train, run:
 `allennlp train config/seperate_slqa.json -s output_dir --include-package coca-qa`
-The parameters for the model you can see `config/seperate_slqa.json`.
+To modified the parameters for the model, you can see `config/seperate_slqa.json`.
 I recommend you to learn how to use `allennlp`.
 It's very easy and useful.

 ### update: